-Most of the commercial activities are located on the South-Western street.
-As shown in the map, the neighbourhood is 54.1% served with commercial activities within a 5-minute walking distance and completely served within a 15-minute walking distance.
+Most of the commercial activities are located on the southwestern street.
+As shown in the map, 54.1% of the neighbourhood is served with commercial activities within a 5-minute walking distance and completely served within a 15-minute walking distance.

-These finding were validated by the neighbourhood's residents, with one resident explaining, "Buying goods and going to a health centre is fine in the neighbourhood, but there are issues with accessing a park, or having good roads or transportation."
+These findings were validated by the neighbourhood's residents, with one resident explaining, "Buying goods and going to a health centre is fine in the neighbourhood, but there are issues with accessing a park, or having good roads or transportation."
 (Interview, Dec., 2021)